 Nagasaki is one of the cities that has impressed me the most in Japan.
 It has immense cultural richness, as its port was the only one that remained open during the Edo period.
 This translates into a mixture of architecture and culture ranging from the Dutch and Portuguese to the Chinese and Koreans.
 Due to this, exploring Nagasaki, one can encounter Confucian temples, Catholic churches, or Shinto shrines.

-What to do and see in Nagasaki in 2 days?
-10 essentials of Nagasaki
+What to See and Do in Nagasaki in 2 days?
+10 Essentials of Nagasaki

 - Nagasaki Peace Park: a park built to promote peace and commemorate the tragedy of the atomic bomb.